nguyenphuminh/catbrain/README.md

     learningRate: 0.02, // Learning rate, default is 0.01
     decayRate: 0.9999, // Learning decay rate for each iteration, default is 1
     shuffle: true, // Choose whether to shuffle the dataset, default is true
+    momentum: 0.2, // Momentum optimizer, default is 0.1

     // Activation config
     activation: "relu", // sigmoid/tanh/relu/leakyRelu/swish/mish/softplus/linear, default is relu